 The longer the name the smaller the print but we make sure whatever text is there is as clear as possible, and it's surprising how much can fit on a label and still be perfectly clear and legible!

-All the same, if you are wanting a logo as well as a very long full name and a telephone number, it may be worth leaving out a middle name or just putting an initial for the first name, or not having a logo.
+All the same, if you are wanting a picture as well as a very long name and a telephone number, it may be worth leaving out a middle name or just putting an initial for the first name, or not having a logo.

 Contrary to what some people think, using all Capitals is often not as clear as using lower case letters with Capitals at the beginning of a name.
 This is why children aren not taught to write their names in capitals at school.
-Capitals also take up more space so we tend not to use all Capitals.
+Capitals also take up more space so we tend not to advise using all Capitals.
 However if you'd like all Capitals that's fine.
 Whatever you enter when designing your label will be printed.